abisxir/alasgar/README.md

 ...
 ```

 That is all we needed, our ugly cube maybe is [less ugly](https://abisxir.github.io/alasgar/step4/build) now.
 Lights have some properties, like color, luminance, etc. You change it and you will shade the cube differently.
-But if we want to see light effect better we need to have darker background, let us set it to black in the next sample and move the light:

 Scripts
 =======
 To program an entity, we need to add a ScriptComponent to our light entity.
-Each component has access to entity, entity's transform and component's data.
-We can add a script to any entity using "program" function or directly by instantiating a ScriptComponent using "newScriptComponent".
+Each component has access to an entity, the entity's transform, and the component's data.
+We can add a script to any entity using the "program" function or directly by instantiating a ScriptComponent using the "newScriptComponent" function.

 ```nim
 ...